 If you do suffer at home from a bed bug infestation, you can protect your mattresses and bed bases by fitting specially designed encasement protectors that will prevent bed bugs from entering or escaping.
 Bed bugs can live up to approx. 1 year without a feed of blood, so even if your beds are infested you can fit an encasement meaning the bed bugs are trapped and will eventually die.

-For any further information please call Cover and Protect on 02 931 66654
+For sales or further information please visit our website or call Cover and Protect on 02 931 66654